 If your project will involve human subjects, you must also submit the following as part of your proposal:

 1. Institutional Review Board (IRB) approval(s) or exemption(s) with valid dates shown.
 If your project will involve American Indian participants, NIH requires tribal IRB approval.
-This can sometimes be time consuming.
-Consult with The Montana INBRE Community Engagement Core for guidance early in the process.
-Begin by consulting with Dr. Ann Bertagnolli.
-Montana INBRE Research Core Director, Dr. Mark Quinn, is also the MSU IRB Chair and can assist with IRB-related questions.
+This can sometimes take additional time to complete.
+Consult with The Montana INBRE Community Engagement Core for guidance very early in the process.
+Begin by consulting with Community Engagement Core Director, Dr. Alex Adams.
+Montana INBRE DRPP Director, Dr. Mark Quinn, is also the MSU IRB Chair and can also assist with IRB-related questions.

-2. The Project Leader and other key personnel on the project (including students) must also complete CITI human subjects training certification.
+2. The Project Leader and other significant contributors to the project (including students) must also complete CITI human subjects training certification.
 CITI certification is valid for three years.

 8. Vertebrate Animal Research Protocol (if applicable)